-The treatment of your stomach ulcer will depend on different factors, such as the initial cause, your symptoms, and the severity of the condition.
+How you treat your stomach ulcer will depend on things like what caused it in the first place, what symptoms you have, and how bad it is.
 If H. pylori bacteria is the cause of your stomach sores, your doctor may prescribe some antibiotics for you.
 Ensure you take the medications as instructed and in the right dosage to avoid antibacterial resistance.

-For stomach ulcers caused by the use of NSAIDs, doctors sometimes proceed with using proton pump inhibitors and prostaglandin analogs to treat the patients.
+For stomach ulcers caused by the use of NSAIDs, doctors sometimes proceed to use proton pump inhibitors and prostaglandin analogs to treat the patients.
 In rare cases, stomach ulcer patients may require surgery to treat the condition.